Data extracted: 08 December 2025

 Source: Eurostat (own calculations).

-The GCCI and BCCI are synthetic indicators which are experimental in nature and calculated for Eurostat’s business cycle clock.
-The GCCI shows the probability of a slowdown in the economy and signals the peaks and troughs of the growth cycle, while the BCCI shows the probability of a recession and signals the peaks and troughs of the business cycle.
+The GCCI, BCCI and ACCI are synthetic indicators which are experimental in nature and calculated for Eurostat’s business cycle clock.
+The GCCI shows the probability of a slowdown in the economy and signals the peaks and troughs of the growth cycle, the BCCI shows the probability of a recession and signals the peaks and troughs of the business cycle and the ACCI shows the probability of a deceleration in the growth rate and signals the peaks and troughs of the growth rate cycle.
 The probability is given on a scale from 0 to 1.

 Read more about the methodology in the Statistics Explained article about the business cycle clock.